rust-gamedev/rust-gamedev.github.io/content/news/032/index.md

 V-Racer ([GitHub][vracer-github]) by
 [@Syn-Nine][synnine-twitter] is a retro drift racing game inspired by Atari
-Battlezone and Wipeout created using
+Battlezone and Wipeout, created using
 Syn9's [Rust Mini Game Framework][mgfw].
 The game is part of an open source [repository][s9-minigame-repo] of several